All articles

 Month 1 Results: The Honest Numbers From My Automated Weather Trading Bot

-Real numbers from the first month running my Kalshi weather trading bot live: trades placed, win rate, P&L, and what I got wrong.
-No cherry-picking.
+Real first-month numbers from the Predict & Profit Kalshi weather bot: trades placed, win rate, P&L, losses, lessons, and why public tracking matters.

 Why I Filter Out 90 Percent of Trades (And Why That Is a Good Thing)